 Everyone in Spain enjoyed this afternoon break, from school kids to shop workers and government officials.

 Most Spaniards still enjoy a break and large meal, but life in Spain is changing.
 In larger cities like Madrid and Barcelona, many people spend over an hour commuting to and from work, making it impossible to go home for a meal and siesta.
 Because of this, Spanish government employees in Madrid now work a standard eight-hour day with a one-hour lunch break.

 Many large supermarket and retail chains in large cities don't close for lunch anymore, either.
 Most small shops still close to enjoy their meal and a break before re-opening in the late afternoon.

 Below is a sample meal that you might find on a menu at a restaurant, or if you were invited to someone’s home for lunch:

-- Vegetable, Bean or Seafood Soup (many times rice, potato or pasta-based)
+- Vegetable, bean, or seafood soup (often rice, potato, or pasta-based)

-- Dessert - Flan, light pastry, fresh fruit or ice cream
+- Flan, a light pastry, fresh fruit, or ice cream for dessert

-Often times, rather than sitting down to dinner at a restaurant, a group of friends may decide to meet and tapear, (make the rounds at their favorite tapas bars) before seeing a movie, going to a club or show.
+Often times, rather than sitting down to dinner at a restaurant, a group of friends may decide to meet and they will make the rounds at their favorite tapas bars before seeing a movie or heading to a club or show.

-The last stop on the way home from an evening of fun might be to a churreria or a churro stand.
+The last stop on the way home from an evening of fun might be to a churreria or churro stand.
 Churros are fried pastries that look something like fried potatoes, though they have nothing to do with potatoes.
-The closest thing that we have in the USA would be fritters or donuts.
-However, fresh churros, bought from a street vendor or sidewalk café, served hot and sprinkled with sugar are delicious.
+The closest thing that we have in the U.S. would be fritters or donuts.
+Fresh churros, bought from a street vendor or sidewalk café, served hot and sprinkled with sugar are delicious.